seed-labs/seed-emulator/examples/internet/B30_CDN/README.md

 - `CDNService` can bind virtual origin and edge nodes to concrete hosts
 - final edge and origin configuration is rendered before container startup
-- `DomainNameService` can host CDN-generated BIND views without runtime patching
+- `DomainNameService` can host CDN-generated BIND views through an include file
 - region-aware DNS steering and HTTP proxying work end to end